afnanenayet/afnan.io/content/about.md

 description: " "
 ---

 My name is Afnan Enayet.
-I study Computer Science at Dartmouth College.
-I used to go to the College of William and Mary, then I transferred to Dartmouth.
+I studied Computer Science at Dartmouth College.
+I went to the College of William and Mary before transferring to Dartmouth.

 I was on the Dartmouth Cycling Team, I play guitar, and I love taking pictures.
 Check out my pictures [on Flickr](https://www.flickr.com/photos/150451945@N05/)!